ztalbot2000/homebridge-cmd4/docs/Developers.md

 <BR>

 ## Standard Accessories
 &nbsp;&nbsp;&nbsp;A Standard Accessory does not need a Platform.
 The Homebridge example given is.
 [Homebridge Switch](https://developers.homebridge.io/#/api/accessory-plugins).
-Cmd4 Version 3 can recreate the exact same configuration as:<as:
+Cmd4 Version 3 can recreate the exact same configuration as:

 ```json
 {